-Asphalt shingles made with fiberglass mat are complex composite products made by combining materials with significantly different properties.
-Shingles that are in conformance with ASTM D3462 at the time of manufacture have a proven track record of performance, meeting and exceeding customer expectations.
-From the time of production until installation on a roof, shingles are transported, handled, and stored under widely varying conditions of temperature, humidity, and light exposure.
-Shingle physical properties may change during this time period.
-Because changes may occur, the time period during which testing for D3462 compliance can be performed is constrained within the scope of the standard.
+Asphalt shingles are complex composite products made by combining materials with significantly different properties.
+Shingles that are in compliance with ASTM D3462 at the time of manufacture have a proven track record of performance.
+From the time of production until installation on a roof, shingles are transported, handled, and stored under widely varying conditions of temperature, humidity, and UV exposure, and their physical properties may change during this time period.
+Since changes may occur after a product leaves the manufacturer, the time period for testing for D3462 compliance is specified within the scope section of the standard.
+Although D3462 defines a window of time within which testing for compliance with the standard can be conducted, some test methods contained within or referenced by D3462 have additional constraints on timing that must be considered when evaluating shingles for D3462 compliance.

-The scope states that D3462 “is designed for the evaluation of products as manufactured.”
+The scope section of the standard provides that D3462 “is designed for the evaluation of products as manufactured.”
 This precludes testing of shingles after some period of time has elapsed.
 But what is that period of time?
-Additional clarification is given in the statement, “test methods, physical requirements, and minimum masses are to be measured immediately after packaging….”
-This is the default, referee, or ruling guideline that establishes the intent of the standard with respect to the element of time.
-The standard should be applied to products as soon as possible after they are produced.
+The following additional clarification is given in the standard: “test methods, physical requirements, and minimum masses are to be measured immediately after packaging….”
+This establishes the intent of the standard with respect to the element of time.
+Products should be tested as soon as possible after they are manufactured and packaged and with consideration of the additional constraints of the individual test methods contained within or referenced by D3462.

-However, the standard’s scope provides an opportunity for negotiation between the buyer and seller of shingles to extend the default time frame.
+The standard does, however, permit the buyer and seller of the shingles to agree to extend the permissible time frame for D3462 compliance testing.
 It indicates that evaluation of product may take place “at a reasonable time, as agreed upon between buyer and seller, after manufacture and prior to installation.”
 Testing for D3462 compliance during the time frame following manufacture, but prior to installation, requires an agreement between the buyer and seller of the shingles.

-The time period after installation of the shingles is also addressed in the scope.
-It states that testing of product for D3462 compliance after application and during the service life of the shingles is beyond the scope of the standard.
+The time period after installation of the shingles is also addressed in the scope section of the standard.
+It provides that testing of product for D3462 compliance after application and during the service life of the shingles is beyond the scope of, and therefore not permitted by the standard.

 DISCLAIMER OF LIABILITY: This document was prepared by the Asphalt Roofing Manufacturers Association and is disseminated for informational purposes only.
 Nothing contained herein is intended to revoke or change the requirements or specifications of the individual roofing material manufacturers or local, state and federal building officials that have jurisdiction in your area.
 Any question, or inquiry, as to the requirements or specifications of a manufacturer, should be directed to the roofing manufacturer concerned.
 THE USER IS RESPONSIBLE FOR ASSURING COMPLIANCE WITH ALL APPLICABLE LAWS AND REGULATIONS.